locize/locize-react-intl-example/README.md

 3) Refresh your browser window with your locize project to see the newly added strings.

-Open `http://localhost:3000/?locize=true` to show the incontext editor -> click a text fragment to edit it in locize
+Add `http://localhost:3000` in the locize incontext editor -> click a text fragment to edit it in locize

 Add an additional language translate it using the locize UI.
-Open `http://localhost:3000/?lng=de` to eg. open app with english language.
+Open `http://localhost:3000/?lng=de` to eg. open app with german language.
 (Attention the call for supported languages is cached for performance reasons and might take 1 hour to reflect the newly added language support!).

-For implementation details see comments in `src/locize/index.js`
+For implementation details see comments in `src/locize-helper.js`